Gabrpimenta/rick-morty-app/RickAndMortyApp/README.md

 * **Browse Characters & Episodes:** View paginated lists of characters and episodes fetched from the [Rick and Morty API](https://rickandmortyapi.com/).
 * **Horizontal Pager View:** Navigate through characters and episodes one card at a time using swipe gestures or navigation arrows.
-* **Interactive 3D Cards:** Character cards rendered with React Native Skia, featuring a full-image background and a 3D tilt effect controlled by touch gestures (using Reanimated & Gesture Handler).
-Episode cards are static (by design).
+* **Custom Skia Cards:** Character and Episode cards rendered with React Native Skia, featuring custom styling and layouts (e.g., full-image background for characters).
 * **Search:** Filter characters and episodes by name using a debounced search input.
 * **Advanced Filtering:**
     * Filter characters by Status, Gender, Species, and Type via a filter modal.